 - If you have a criminal record, it will take longer and be significantly more difficult to bring a firearm into Canada.
 It does not matter if the crimes were violent or gun-related.
 Get your application started much earlier if you have any type of criminal record.

 - For more information about entering Canada with a criminal record, check out our page on Prior Criminal Offenses.

 Types of Weapons

 Antique firearms are not considered firearms for licensing and registration purposes, so you shouldn’t need any paperwork.
-You should still declare them at the border crossing.
-Antique firearms include any firearms manufactured before 1898 that are not originally designed or redesigned to discharge rim-fire or centre-fire ammunition; long guns manufactured in 1898 or later that are reproductions of flintlock, wheel-lock, or matchlock firearms; and firearms that are classified as antique by regulations.
+However, you should still declare them at the border crossing.
+Antique firearms include any firearms manufactured before 1898 that are not originally designed or redesigned to discharge rim-fire or center-fire ammunition; long guns manufactured in 1898 or later that are reproductions of flintlock, wheel-lock, or matchlock firearms; and firearms that are classified as antique by regulations.